 Policies and fees apply for taps that need to be connected or disconnected.
 A property must be included within the District’s boundary prior to connection.
-A permit to connect the authorized tap is also required.
+A tap must also be procured before the inclusion process begins.
+These are available only from private parties for a cost determined solely between buyer and seller (usually between $15,000 and $30,000), and very few are left (a list of possible sellers is available on our Inactive Taps page).

 Connection and disconnection require working with District representatives for planning and inspection(s).
 If you are planning to build and connect to water on a lot that is not already included with Lookout Mountain Water District, please see Policies, Rules & Regulations located on this website and/or call the District Office regarding the inclusion process, which is summarized below: